 Mushroom hunting can be fun and safe BUT you must be able to positively identify the mushrooms you collect as true morels.
-The information provided is not enough information to identify and collect wild mushrooms, it will only provide general guidelines.
+The information provided on this site, is not enough information to identify and collect wild mushrooms, it will only provide general guidelines.
 It is recommended that you pick with someone who is an experienced hunter.
 Use an illustrated mushroom guidebook.
 See below for field guide resources.

 MORE MOREL HUNTING INFORMATION...

 Mesick Mushroom Festival

 The Mesick Mushroom Festival is an annual event that is centered around the favorite mushroom.
 Events include the “Biggest Morel Contest”, flea markets, carnival, softball tournaments, hobby and craft show, grand parade, and many more activities and events.
 It takes place Friday through Sunday, the second weekend of May in Mesick.
 Mesick is approximately 20 miles northwest of Cadillac on M-115.
 Check out this site for the Mesick Morel Mushroom Festival!